counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

 Laura is a psychoanalytic psychotherapist.
 She has extensive international experience working with a wide range of issues.
-These include high anxiety, depression, bereavement, loss, relationship difficulties, identity crises and many other forms of distress.
 All of these affect clients in singular ways, and psychotherapy allows a safe and confidential space for that singularity to take form.

 Laura has professional experience across several different health care settings: in psychotherapy clinics, in hospitals with psychiatric patients, in community-based projects, in the NGO sector as well as in international humanitarian projects.
 Laura has a particular focus in the area of cross-cultural psychology, identity crisis, trauma and recovery.